-The company is faced with increased concentration risk in the current year with respect to trade receivables, as there are a number of tenants within the Shopping Mall segment that have been negatively impacted by COVID-19.
+The Company is faced with increased concentration risk in the current year with respect to trade receivables, as there are a number of tenants within the Shopping Mall segment that have been negatively impacted by COVID-19.
 A provision is recognised for amounts not expected to be recovered.

 Movements in the accumulated impairment losses on trade receivables were as follows:

-Accumulated impairment losses at 1 May 3,856,578 3,032,291 Additional impairment losses recognised during the year 2,848,527 923,490 Amounts written off during the year as uncollectible (99,203) Accumulated impairment losses at 30 April 6,705,115 3,856,578
+Accumulated impairment losses at 1 May 6,705,115 3,856,578 Additional impairment losses recognised during the year 2,094,625 2,848,527 Accumulated impairment losses at 30 April 8,799,740 6,705,115

 The carrying value of trade and other receivables approximates the fair value.
 The Company does not hold any collateral as security.
-Trade receivables denominated in USD amount to \$729,993 (2019: \$1,358,846).
+Trade receivables denominated in USD amount to \$1,438,244 (2020: \$729,993).